 Step Six: Revise

 Make it a goal to finish writing the bulk of your paper at least one day before it is due.
 Set your paper aside for a day before revising, so you can look over your work with fresh eyes.
-Print a copy of your essay and read it aloud, highlighting or making marks on any sentences, words or phrases that don’t seem quite right.
+Print a copy of your essay and read it aloud, highlighting or making marks on any sentences, words, or phrases that don’t seem quite right.
 Often, you can hear awkward phrasing, overused words, and other mistakes much more easily than you see them when you are reading silently.
 You will also be able to hear if you’ve written something that just doesn’t make sense.
 Or if you have a friend, classmate, or private tutor who is willing to read your essay, let them give it a once over to catch any lingering errors.